-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 1014 Jackson/Leno/ Evans/ Hancock/Liu/ Pavely/ Ammiano/ Williams Amended August 6, 2014 Assembly Existing Law: CalRecycle was required, pursuant to provisions repealed on January 1, 2013, to develop, in consultation with appropriate state, local, and federal agencies, model programs for the collection and proper disposal of drug waste.
-Support letter sent April 9, 2014, for bill as amended April 1, 2014.
-Appropriations Committee DEAD Proposed Law: This bill would require CalRecycle and the California State Board of Pharmacy on or before January 1, 2016 to jointly develop and adopt regulations to authorize a participant to establish a program to collect and properly dispose of homegenerated pharmaceutical waste, based upon the model guidelines developed by CalRecycle pursuant to those repealed provisions and to include specified requirements and provisions in those regulations.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 1014 Jackson/ Leno/ Evans/ Hancock/Liu/ 2014 2013, to develop, in consultation with appropriate state, local, and federal ag model programs for the collection and proper disposal of drug waste.
+Existing Law: CalRecycle was required, pursuant to provisions repealed on January 1, 2013, to develop, in consultation with appropriate state, local, and federal agencies, model programs for the collection and proper disposal of drug waste. sent April 9, 2014, for bill as amended April 1, 2014.
+Pavely/ Ammiano/ Williams Appropriations Committee Proposed Law: This bill would require CalRecycle to adopt regulations to authorize a participant to establish a program to collect and properly dispose of home-generated pharmaceutical waste, based upon the model guidelines developed by CalRecycle pursuant to those repealed provisions and to include specified requirements and provisions in those regulations.
 The bill would require an entity that elects to implement a home-generated pharmaceutical waste collection program to comply with the requirements specified in those regulations and would deem a participant operating a program in accordance with those regulations to be in compliance with all state laws and regulations concerning the handling, management, and disposal of home-generated pharmaceutical waste.